arjunds/arjunds.github.io/course/PA1/Lecture1.md

 This would make an array of size `n`, where `n` in this instance is 3, but could be any integer value (user input, etc)

+{: .note }
-**Note: Arrays are fixed length.
+Arrays are fixed length.
 This means that once I define an array of a certain size, I can't expand it from, say, 4 to 5 elements, or even contract it from 4 to 3.
-If I want to change the size, I have to create a new array of the desired size, and copy over elements from the existing array as needed.**
+If I want to change the size, I have to create a new array of the desired size, and copy over elements from the existing array as needed.

 The other type of non-primitive type in Java are classified as Objects.
 These have many names and different capabilities and limitations across different languages, but the key idea is that Objects can represent a consistent set of datatypes under one name.
 They're similar to arrays, except instead of only holding values of the same type, they can hold values of multiple different datatypes.
 We'll go into objects more in depth in the next set of lectures.

-# Conditionals
+## Conditionals

 Remember the primitives we just learned about - booleans?
 In all languages, there are statements called “Boolean expressions," which are just statements that evaluate to either true or false, meaning they evaluate to a Boolean.
 You can do something like `x < 5` or `y == 4`.
 One thing to note is that `=` is used for assigning values while `==` is used for comparing values.
 To check for values that aren't equal, you can do `!=`.
 If I want to combine Boolean expressions, I can use && to only return true if *both* expressions are true and `||` to return true if *either* expression is true.
 This can be chained for as many operations as you want.
 You can also do a negation with `!`, effectively inverting the expression to the opposite Boolean value.